radumiron/grommet-ferret/README.md

     $ cd grommet-ferret
     $ npm install
     ```
+  2. Run a build

+    $ npm run build

+  3. Start the server

+    $ npm run start

-  2. Start the server
+  4. Start the UI development server
     ```
-    $ cd server
     $ gulp dev
     ```

-  3. Start the UI development server
-    ```
-    $ gulp dev
-    ```

-  4. Login credentials: `Username` any string that looks like an email address and any `Password` (not used or stored).
+  5. Login credentials: `Username` any string that looks like an email address and any `Password` (not used or stored).

-  5. Check Ferret production server
+  6. Check Ferret production server
     ```
     $ cd grommet-ferret
     $ gulp dist